RBAC Reference Guide¶

 - Start Minimal: Use

-manifests/minimal/first and upgrade tomanifests/full/only when needed - Testing: Test permissions in a non-production cluster first
+helm upgradeafter updating the integration — new features occasionally need new verbs - Testing: Test permissions in a non-production cluster first

 - Monitoring: Watch for permission-denied errors in the Home Assistant logs